instamobile/react-native-starter-kit/README.md

 ## Google signin in

-- when sigining in with google on android and you get "developer_error google sign in".
+- when signing in with google on android and you get "developer_error google sign in".
 - take the following steps:

       	* in the command line, enter: